Nesstark/ButWorseProject/README.md

 - I wanted to fix some small errors, like when I crouch inside the game, it somehow activates my shoot method, causing the character to shoot.
 I can't figure out why this happens.
 - I also wanted to implement bullet hit effects, but creating my own would take too much time, as I haven't really used this system before, and I couldn't find any tutorials that provided the exact result I wanted.
 - Perhaps adding a small animation to show that the gun is reloading, but as it's not intended for anyone else to play, I was fine with it only being displayed in the console.
+- I also tried to implement that when the player died, it would have a "YOU DIED" UI overlay like Dark Souls 3 and Elden Ring, but I couldn't make it work.

 ## GitHub link
 - [ButWorseProject](https://github.com/Nesstark/ButWorseProject)